Data Masking for MongoDB is the data masking tool in Studio 3T Enterprise that lets you obfuscate collections on a field level. Try it for free here.

 The source collection is the collection you’ve chosen – or dragged – from the Connection Tree.

 Click on Change Source to switch to a different collection within your connection.
+You have the option to retain the current data masking unit configuration or to create a new default configuration.

 Set the target collection